-The following publications are available for purchase from the Dōgen Institute, part of Sanshin Zen Community.
-While these publications are available from other vendors, purchasing directly from Sanshin provides support to both Sanshin and the Dōgen Institute.
+Some of the following publications are available for purchase from the Dōgen Institute, part of Sanshin Zen Community.
 Prices shown are prior to postage.
 To order, use the PayPal buttons under each item.
-PayPal will calculate the postage during checkout.
+PayPal will calculate postage during checkout.

 |Zen of Four Seasons: Dogen Zenji’s Waka Translation and commentary by Shohaku Okumura Roshi, calligraphy by Kaz Tanahashi, photographs by Ai Takahashi.